 In January 2020, the U.S. Food and Drug Administration (FDA) approved AYVAKIT for the treatment of adults with unresectable or metastatic gastrointestinal stromal tumor (GIST) harboring a PDGFRA exon 18 mutation, including PDGFRA D842V mutations.
+In June 2021, the FDA granted a subsequent approval for AYVAKIT, expanding the labeled indications to include adult patients with advanced systemic mastocytosis (Advanced SM), including aggressive SM (ASM), SM with an associated hematological neoplasm (SM-AHN) and mast cell leukemia (MCL).
 In September 2020, the FDA granted accelerated approval of GAVRETO for the treatment of adult patients with metastatic RET fusion-positive non-small cell lung cancer (NSCLC) as detected by an FDA approved test, and the European Commission granted conditional marketing authorization to AYVAKYT as a monotherapy for the treatment of adult patients with unresectable or metastatic GIST harboring the PDGFRA D842V mutation.
-In December 2020, the FDA granted a subsequent accelerated approval for GAVRETO, expanding the labeled indications to include adult and pediatric patients 12 years of age and older with advanced or metastatic RET-mutant medullary thyroid cancer (MTC) who require systemic therapy, or with advanced or metastatic RET fusion-positive thyroid cancer who require systemic therapy and who are radioactive iodine-refractory (if radioactive iodine is appropriate).
+In December 2020, the FDA granted a subsequent accelerated approval for GAVRETO, expanding the labeled indications to include adult and pediatric patients 12 years of age and older with advanced or metastatic RET-mutant medullary thyroid cancer (MTC)

+who require systemic therapy, or with advanced or metastatic RET fusion-positive thyroid cancer who require systemic therapy and who are radioactive iodine-refractory (if radioactive iodine is appropriate).

-For the three months ended March 31, 2021, the Company generated aggregate net product revenue of \$9.0 million from sales of AYVAKIT/AYVAKYT and GAVRETO.
-The following table summarizes activity in each of the product revenue allowance and reserve categories for the three months ended March 31, 2021 and 2020 (in thousands):
+For the three and six months ended June 30, 2021, the Company generated aggregate net product revenue of \$11.4 million and \$20.4 million from product sales including AYVAKIT/AYVAKYT and GAVRETO, respectively.
+For the three and six months ended June 30, 2020, the Company generated aggregate net product revenue of \$5.7 million and \$9.1 million from sales of AYVAKIT, respectively.

-Three Months Ended March 31,

-2021 2020
+The following table summarizes activity in each of the product revenue allowance and reserve categories for the six months ended June 30, 2021 (in thousands):

+A mount

-Beginning balance at January 1 \$ 1,192 \$
+Beginning balance at January 1, 2021 \$ 1,192

-Provision related to product sales 1,582 607
+Provision related to product sales 3,199

-Credits and payments made (774) (119)
+Credits and payments made (1,837)

-Ending balance at March 31 \$ 2,000 \$ 488
+Ending balance at June 30, 2021 \$ 2,554